Snow Removal Policies & FAQs

-- When circumstances arise where snow or ice is imminent, but not to be preceded by rain, bridges will be pre-treated with salt to prevent snow and ice from bonding to the surface.
+- When snow or ice is imminent, but is not preceded by rain, bridges are pre-treated with salt to prevent snow and ice from bonding to the surface.

 State Highway Snow Removal

-Snow removal of state highways is provided by the Kansas Department of Transportation (KDOT).
-The following streets in Kansas City, KS are state highways maintained by KDOT:
+Snow removal on state highways is provided by the Kansas Department of Transportation (KDOT).
+The following streets in Kansas City, Kansas are state highways maintained by KDOT:

-- 18th Street from Pacific Ave south to the Johnson County line;
+- 18th Street from Pacific Avenue south to the Johnson County line

-- K-32 from 65th St west to the Edwardsville city limit;
+- K-32 from 65th Street west to the Edwardsville city limit

-- K-5 from Hutton Rd north to the Leavenworth County line;
+- K-5 from Hutton Road north to the Leavenworth County line

 - K-7 from Bonner Springs city limit north to Leavenworth County